Michelle Ananda-Rajah: Political career

 Ananda-Rajah was preselected as the Labor candidate for Higgins in July 2021, ahead of the 2022 Australian federal election.
 She trailed Liberal incumbent Katie Allen for most of the night.
 However, on the seventh count, the Green candidate's preferences flowed overwhelmingly to Ananda-Rajah.
 This gave Ananda-Rajah a 2.4% swing in primary vote and a 4.6% swing in two party preferred vote, to win the seat with a two party preferred vote of 52%, or a little under 4,000 votes.
 By winning, Ananda-Rajah became the first Labor member for Higgins in the seat's 73-year history.

 Ananda-Rajah is the co-chair of the Parliamentary Friends of Electric Vehicles alongside Member for Kooyong Monique Ryan, and co-chair of the Parliamentary Friends of Men's Health alongside Member for Nicholls Sam Birrell.
 Ananda-Rajah serves on the Procedure Committee, the Health, Aged Care and Sport Committee, and the Public Accounts and Audit Committee.

 Since becoming elected, Ananda-Rajah has driven efforts within the Albanese Government to prioritise indoor air quality and clean air in combatting infectious disease and other adverse health impacts.
 On 30 March 2023, Ananda-Rajah co-chaired a Clean Air Forum featuring Australian Chief Health Officer Professor Paul Kelly and former Victorian Chief Health Officer Brett Sutton.

 On 5 September 2024, the Australian Electoral Commission announced its determination that the electorate of Higgins would be abolished at the next Federal election.
 As a result of the abolishment, Ananda-Rajah then sought election for the senate at the 2025 federal election and was preselected as a candidate third on the Victorian Labor senate ticket.
-She was elected to the Senate at the election, and will begin her term on 1 July 2025.
+She was elected to the Senate at the election, and began her term on 1 July 2025.

+In February 2026 during a late-night Senate estimates hearing, Ananda-Rajah and Liberal Senator Sarah Henderson traded heated verbal blows over a taxpayer-funded documentary about Brittany Higgins titled Silenced.

 Political views

+Michelle Ananda-Rajah is a member of the TWU-aligned Labor Right faction.